Sean Combs: 2014–2017: MMM and Bad Boy Anniversaries

+2018–2024: Love, Love Records and The Love Album: Off the Grid

-On November 5, 2017, Combs announced that he would be going by the name Love, stating "My new name is Love, aka Brother Love".
+On November 5, 2017, Combs announced that he would be going by the name Love, stating, "My new name is Love, aka Brother Love."
 Two days later, he told the press he had been joking, but on January 3, 2018, he announced on Jimmy Kimmel Live! that he had changed his mind again, and will be using the new name after all.
 The change became official in 2022.

 In 2019, Combs announced on Twitter that Making the Band would return to MTV in 2020.

-Combs executive-produced Nigerian singer Burna Boy's album, Twice as Tall, released on August 14, 2020.
+Due to the COVID-19 pandemic, it failed to do so; it was delayed once more for a release in 2021 before its complete cancellation.
+Combs executive-produced Nigerian singer Burna Boy's album, Twice as Tall, which was released on August 14, 2020.

-In 2022, Combs hosted the 2022 Billboard Music Awards.
-Shortly afterwards, he announced the startup of a new record label, Love Records, and the signing of a one-album recording deal with Motown.
+Combs hosted the 2022 Billboard Music Awards.
+In May 2022, he announced the startup of a new record label, Love Records as part of a recording contract with Motown.
+Along with Combs himself, the label's inaugural artist was singer Jozzy, who signed to the label that same month.

+In June 2022, he released the single "Gotta Move On", which features singer Bryson Tiller and marked his first entry—at number 79—on the Billboard Hot 100 since "Coming Home".
+It was promoted as the lead single for the album, although it was only included on its expanded edition.
+On August 22, 2023, Combs released a teaser trailer on social media for his fifth studio album, The Love Album: Off the Grid, which was released on September 15, 2023.